Digital Rights Management: A guide for users

 One of the earliest forms of DRM was the Content Scrambling System (CSS) used in DVDs.
 This system encrypted the content on the DVD and the player needed a key to decrypt and play the content.
 However, this system was quickly cracked and led to the widespread copying of DVDs.

-Development of advanced DRM systems
+Development of advanced DRM software systems

 Another form of advanced DRM is the use of digital watermarks.
 These watermarks are embedded into the digital content and can be used to track and identify unauthorized copies of the content.